Ric Grenell to Newsmax TV: CMU Students, Faculty Tried to 'Cancel Me'

 Part of the issue is that members of the schools’ faculty were “feeding students” and there were some students who were “getting just mob culture mentality where they’re racing toward phony information,” he added.

-He said he’s glad that the university jumped in quickly, but at the same time, “this is the type of mob cancel culture, what happens at the end of it, if you don’t control it.”
+He said he is glad the university jumped in quickly, but at the same time, “this is the type of mob cancel culture, what happens at the end of it, if you don’t control it.”

 Kiron Skinner, the director for the Institute for Politics and Strategy, said in a statement that IPS is one of the diverse academic departments at Carnegie Mellon University and has numerous people of color on its faculty in Pittsburgh and in Washington, D.C.